 One of the most impactful methods of engaging partners and other stakeholders is through membership on the 21st CCLC Advisory Board.
-The Advisory Board developed by the After-School All-Stars (Tampa Bay) 21st CCLC program is comprised of a number of important stakeholders, including partners, administrators, teachers, parents, and students.
+As per data provided by the program, the Advisory Board developed by the Tampa After-School All-Stars (Memorial) 21st CCLC program is comprised of a number of important stakeholders and adheres to the requirements of the FLDOE, though the program is encouraged to review the FLDOE requirements to ensure the advisory board continues to meet requirements in future years.
 While the 21st CCLC Advisory Board is a specific requirement from the Florida Department of Education for all 21st CCLC programs, it can be a tremendous asset to enhance program quality of utilized correctly.
-For the Tampa ASAS 21st CCLC program, the role of the advisory board was to provide important feedback and advice to the 21st CCLC program in matters regarding programmatic refinements and improvements.
-The list of Advisory Board members demonstrates an outstanding mix of individuals and stakeholders, thus ensuring the Advisory Board has the experience and skills necessary to provide guidance to enhance the 21st CCLC program.
+For the Tampa ASAS (Memorial) 21st CCLC program, the role of the advisory board was to provide important feedback and advice to the 21st CCLC program in matters regarding programmatic refinements and improvements.
+The list of Advisory Board members provided by the program demonstrates a good mix of individuals and stakeholders, thus ensuring the Advisory Board has the experience and skills necessary to provide guidance to enhance the 21st CCLC program.